 With the World Health Organization (WHO) officially declaring COVID-19 an international pandemic, nations have doubled down on “flattening the curve” of the crisis by imposing unprecedented controls on citizens to slow the spread of the virus and, therefore, save lives and relieve exhausted healthcare systems.
-America has banned travel from most of continental Europe; regions in China are still in lockdown; and African countries have moved to restrict European visitors.

 Such a global problem requires a global solution.
 This call to action has galvanized Canada’s tech community, many of them shifting their everyday business pursuits in hopes of bringing this crisis to a decisive end.

 Here’s how Canadian startups are tackling the COVID-19 outbreak.